 John C. Mozena is a marketing and communications professional who brings decades of private-sector experience to the fight for liberty and free markets.

-Most recently, John was the vice president for marketing and communications at the Mackinac Center for Public Policy.
+Before founding the CEA, John was the vice president for marketing and communications at the Mackinac Center for Public Policy.
 In that role, he directed outreach that communicated the Mackinac Center’s solutions to state and local policy questions to key audiences, improving the quality of life for all Michigan residents.
 His team’s work influenced public opinion so that policymakers were encouraged to act in the broad public interest rather than narrow private or government interests and advanced the organization toward its goal of “liberty and opportunity for all people” by promoting free-market policies and challenging governmental overreach.

 The Mackinac Center’s notable successes during John’s tenure included the nation’s most comprehensive public-sector pension reforms, a landmark deregulatory transportation service provider law that allowed ridesharing services to spread statewide, protection of educational choice in Detroit against politicized local government control and elimination of bonding requirements for victims of civil asset forfeiture.